tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 ## Windows Server 2022

 The image runs [Windows Server (2022 Datacenter Evaluation)](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022).
-It comes with the latest version of [Tidal Tools](https://tidalmigrations.com/tidal-tools/) and [Machine Stats](https://pypi.org/project/machine-stats/) installed.
+It comes only with the latest version of [Tidal Tools](https://tidalmigrations.com/tidal-tools/) and [Machine Stats](https://pypi.org/project/machine-stats/) installed.
+The Windows image does not include all the tools that are included in the Linux image.

 It can be deployed into any virtual environment that is compatible with OVA based images.